Top arrow pointing up

 3. Dustin Froula

-Senior Scientist, Laboratory for Laser Energetics, University of Rochester
+Distinguished Scientist, and Director of PULSE Division, Laboratory for Laser Energetics, University of Rochester

 With extensive experience in inertial confinement fusion, Professor Froula’s work on plasma physics innovations has garnered multiple awards.
 His address will delve into fundamental laser-matter interactions, offering valuable insights into ongoing research in the field.